phax/phive-rules/README.md

 * v2.1.9 - 2021-12-23
     * Deprecated Peppol 3.12.0 rules
     * Added support for UBL.BE 1.2.9, deprecated version 1.2.8
-    * Added support for SimplerInvoicing 2.0.3.3, deprecated 2.0.3.2
+    * Added support for Simplerinvoicing 2.0.3.3, deprecated 2.0.3.2
-    * Added support for SimplerInvoicing NLCIUS-CII 1.0.3.2, deprecated 1.0.3.1
+    * Added support for Simplerinvoicing NLCIUS-CII 1.0.3.2, deprecated 1.0.3.1
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0.3, deprecated 1.0.2
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0.3, deprecated 1.0.2
 * v2.1.8 - 2021-11-05
     * Fixed the UBL 2.3 version from `2.3-cs01` to `2.3` - no content-wise changes
     * Added support for EN 16931 1.3.7 format (deprecated version 1.3.6)